kubeflow/website/content/en/docs/aws/rds.md

 [{{<figure src="/docs/images/aws/cloudformation-launch-stack.png">}}](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=kubeflow-db&templateURL=https://cloudformation-kubeflow.s3-us-west-2.amazonaws.com/rds.yaml)

-Remember to select correct **AWS Region** for your cluster and click Next.
+Remember to select correct **Region** in CloudFormation management console before clicking Next.
 We recommend you to change the **DBPassword**, if not it will dafault to `Kubefl0w`.
 Select VpcId, Subnets and SecurityGroupId before clicking Next.
 Take rest all defaults and click **Create Stack**.

 Once the CloudFormation is completed, click on Outputs tab to get RDS endpoint.
 If you didn't use CloudFormation, you can retrieve RDS endpoint through AWS management console for RDS on the Connectivity & security tab under Endpoint & port section.
-We will use it in next step while installing Kubeflow
+We will use it in the next step while installing Kubeflow.

 ![dashboard](/docs/images/aws/cloudformation-rds-output.png)